-- 11.1 The regulations from the RM's Nuisance Bylaw for vehicle storage shall be adhered to. - 11.3 Council may require that unlicensed vehicles be screened from roadways or neighbouring properties by landscaping, fencing or a combination of both.
+- A) The regulations from the RM's Nuisance Bylaw for vehicle storage shall be adhered to. - B) There shall be no outside storage of automobile parts, dismantled vehicles or similar articles or equipment. - C) Council may require that unlicensed vehicles be screened from roadways or neighbouring properties by landscaping, fencing or a combination of both.

-12 Home Based Business and/or Farm Based Business
+12) Home Based Businesses and/or Farm Based Businesses

-- 12.1 Home or Farm Based Businesses shall be subject to the following: - The business shall be the secondary use on the property; the dwelling shall remain the principal use. - b.
-The operator shall be the resident of the dwelling unit and up to five (5) employees may be employed on site.
-Where the business is a contractor business, additional employees may be involved off site - c.
-There shall be no variation in the residential character and appearance of the dwelling or land except for permitted signs - d.
-The business shall not generate substantially more vehicular and pedestrian traffic than normal for the area - e.
-There shall be adequate parking for the business. - f.
-The business does not run with the lands, the use shall only be valid during the period of time the property is occupied by the applicants. - g.
-No offensive noise, vibration, electrical interference, smoke, dust, odours, heat or glare shall be produced by the use - h.
-No use shall substantially increase the demand placed on the utilities on the property.
-This includes water, sewer, electricity, telephone, garbage, etc.

-The permit may be revoked at any time if, in the opinion of Council, the conditions under which the permit was originally issued are no longer met
+- A) Home or Farm Based Businesses shall be subject to the following: - a) The business shall be the secondary use on the property; the dwelling shall remain the principal use. - b) The operator shall be the resident of the dwelling and up to five (5) employees may be employed on site.
+Where the business is a contractor business, additional employees may be involved off site. - c) There shall be no variation in the residential character and appearance of the dwelling or land except for permitted signs. - d) The business shall not generate substantially more vehicular and pedestrian traffic than normal for the area. - e) There shall be adequate parking for the business. - f) The business does not run with the lands, the use shall only be valid during the period of time the property is occupied by the applicant. - g) No offensive noise, vibration, electrical interference, smoke, dust, odours, heat or glare shall be produced by the use. - h) No use shall substantially increase the demand placed on the utilities on the property.
+This includes water, sewer, electricity, telephone, garbage, etc. - i) The permit may be revoked at any time if, in the opinion of Council, the conditions under which the permit was originally issued are no longer met.

-13. Campground
+13) Campground